Liam-M-Patterson/SmsGateway/README.md

 ## How to Test the Project

-1. Navigate to the test project directory (if applicable) or stay in the root directory.
+1. Navigate to the backend project directory (if applicable) or stay in the root directory.
 2. Run the tests using the following command:
     ```bash

     dotnet test SmsGateway.Tests
     ```